adamwong246/adamwong246.github.io/src/blogEntries/5/index.md

 publishedAt: Sat Mar 21 2015 08:49:37 GMT-0700 (PDT)
 ---

 There's an exciting new stack for optimistic developers called Meteor and I've had the great pleasure of focusing on learning it for the past months.
-This is what I've learned.
+This is what I've learned...

 Meteor is framework based on the high-minded ideal of *isomorphic* javascript, which is a fancy way of saying, "It's javascript, on the server too!"
 I find this notion absolutely titilating, though I'm sure other's are heaving at the very thought.
 Ok, that's fair.
 But give it a chance!
 It's an incredibly flexible technology and with a little bit of experience, you'll find that Meteor is a fantastic tool for building prototypes which evolve into mature software.
 Meteor is production ready and the time to dive in is now!